csrao0721/devops-test/README.md

 - Before the change can be merged into master:
   - Their infrastructure is validated according to security policies
   - Their dev branch is unit tested
   - Their dev branch integration tested
+    - The integration test should invoke the api at it's endpoint and recieve a response that contains the lambda event
+    - The test should also verify that a file was persisted in the s3 bucket under the name specified in the request.
   - The dev code does not interfere with running master and its infrastructure
 - After their change is merged to master:
-  - Master infrastructure is validated according to security policies
-  - Master code is unit tested
   - The live production version is updated without downtime
-  - Production is tested post update
   - An alarm is raised if something is wrong

 ---